kevincastejon/react-skills/README.md

 - color [string] *required* - The SkillBar component color.
 - height [number] *optional* default 30 - The SkillBar component height.
 - labelWidth [number] *optional* default 100 - The SkillBar component label width.
+- customLabel [function] *optional* default null - User defined function that takes a skill parameter and returns a React component to display instead of the default label.

 ## Developers